 8. The (Even Greater) Rise of the Influencers

-Many e-commerce brands already tapped into the influence market.
-This explains the projected $15 billion valuations of the industry come 2022.
+Many ecommerce brands already tapped into the influence market.
+This explains the projected $6.3 billion in growth of the industry come 2023.

 You can find (local) influencers and publications related to your industry niche, and then branch out to other markets to get a better picture of consumer behavior.